 As I was writing this post, I tried to remember all the questions and comments I heard from people I have met when I brought up my solo trips.
 The most common is probably “Aren’t you scared?” (or the variant “Is it really safe?”).
 Obviously, there are places that are not ideal for a female traveling alone.
-I think the most essential part of travel safety remains in the way we travel, in how we are – or not – truly exposed to danger.
+I think the essential part of travel safety remains in the way we travel, in how we are – or not – truly exposed to danger.
 Is a country’s criminality really directed towards tourists or are the crimes mostly committed against locals…?

 It’s true that it can be unsafe to walk alone in the streets of a foreign city at night;